shamhasan/bigio_take_home_assessment/README.md

 ## <a name="unit-testing"></a> Unit Testing
 This project includes Unit Tests to ensure the reliability of the business logic and state management.
 The tests cover:
-1.  **Provider/Bloc Logic**: Verifying initial states, loading states, and success/error states.
+1.  **Provider Logic**: Verifying initial states, loading states, and success/error states (ChangeNotifier).
-2.  **Repository/UseCases**: Mocking data sources to test data flow.
+2.  **Mocking**: Using Mockito with **Manual Mocking** strategy to simulate UseCase responses without hitting the actual API/Database.

 To run the tests, execute the following command in the terminal: